National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 Once you have identified a concept set that you might use, drilling into it provides data about that concept set: versions, metadata, concept expressions, concepts.
 In reviewing the concept set (generally by drilling to the most recent version), it may be worth exploring similar concept sets using the concept set Overlap tab.
 At this point, you may be satisfied that an existing concept set serves your needs.
-If not, you can create a new one --either an entirely new concept set, or a new version of an existing concept set, modifying it to meet your requirements.
+If not, you can create a new one -- either an entirely new concept set, or a new version of an existing concept set, modifying it to meet your requirements.
 If you are creating a new version within an existing container, please contact the concept set owner to ensure that your update is in the right spirit.
 If not, clone the existing version into a new container, naming the container with a name that connotes the difference between the existing and the new concept sets.